4 Minute Read

 Colorado offers more than just epic landscapes for couples looking to tie the knot.
 This beautiful state is one of the easiest places to get married because you don’t need an officiant to preside over your wedding ceremony.
-Couples can make the day more meaningful by having a pet or child “sign” their marriage license, which has been a recent trend on social media.
+Couples can make the day more meaningful by having a pet or child “sign” their marriage license, which was a popular trend on social media.

 Best Places to Elope Near Grand Junction